silvae86/silvae86.github.io/_posts/2021-08-19-git-rebasing-and-sourcetree.md

 # When rebasing is finished, let's push our changes.
 # Avoid git push --force at all costs, since it will rewrite the remote history.
+#
 # If other people pushed to the same branch in the meantime, all those commits
 # WILL BE LOST!
 #
+#
 # Instead, use git push --force-with-lease, which will refuse to perform the push
-# if newer commits are found.
+# if newer commits are found in the remote branch (i.e. local refs differ from
+# remote ones).
+#
+# Do not perform git fetch before this, as it will effectively equal a
+# git push --force, which forces the remote history to be rewritten,
+# potentially wreaking havoc if others pushed to the remote branch
+# meanwhile!
 git push --force-with-lease
 ```